University of North Carolina at Charlotte

-The University of North Carolina at Charlotte (UNC Charlotte or simply Charlotte) is a public research university in Charlotte, North Carolina.
+The University of North Carolina at Charlotte (UNC Charlotte, or simply Charlotte) is a public research university in Charlotte, North Carolina, United States.
 UNC Charlotte offers 24 doctoral, 66 master's, and 79 bachelor's degree programs through nine colleges.
-It is classified among "R2: Doctoral Universities – High research activity".
+It is classified among "R1: Very High Research Spending and Doctorate Production".

 The university experienced rapid enrollment growth in the late 2000s and early-mid 2010s when it was the fastest-growing institution in the UNC System.
-In 2020, it surpassed the University of North Carolina at Chapel Hill to become the second-largest school in the UNC system by student enrollment.

-It has three campuses: Charlotte Research Institute Campus, Center City Campus, and the main campus, located in University City.
+It has two campuses: the Main Campus, located in University City, and the Center City Campus in Uptown Charlotte.
 The main campus sits on 1,000 wooded acres with approximately 85 buildings about 8 mi from Uptown Charlotte.